yuanqing/figma-plugins-stats/README.md

     -h, --help     Print this message.
     -l, --limit    Limit the number of plugins returned.
     -s, --sort     Set the sort order.
-One of 'name', 'publisher', 'installs', 'installs-delta', 'likes', or 'likes-delta'.
-Defaults to
+One of 'name', 'publisher', 'installs', 'installs-delta', 'likes', 'likes-delta', 'views' or
-                   'installs-delta'.
+                   'views-delta'.
+Defaults to 'installs-delta'.
     -t, --time     Set the period of historical data to show.
 Defaults to '7d'.
     -v, --version  Print the version.